Medical Negligence Claims:

 - Is there a time limit to start a claim?

 Yes.
-In Ireland and, the time limit (Statute of Limitations) is generally two years and three years in Northern Ireland, England and Wales from the date of the negligence or the “date of knowledge.”
+In Ireland, the time limit (Statute of Limitations) is generally two years and three years in Northern Ireland, England and Wales from the date of the negligence or the “date of knowledge.”
 The date of knowledge is when you first became aware that your injury was caused by negligence.
+If the injured person is a child the time limit does not start running for a child until their 18th birthday.
+This means they have until they are 20 years old to initiate a claim.

 - Can I make a claim if a family member died?